WorkAboutLifeContact

 Post-Hoc Review vs. Real-Time Hallucination Alerts

-Real-time hallucination detection flags potential inaccuracies inline as content is generated.
-Each flag shows: the original claim, the specific issue, the source conflict (what was claimed vs. what sources say), and a one-click suggested correction.
-Flags are severity-graded (high/medium/low) so users address critical issues first.
+Real-time hallucination detection flags inaccuracies inline.
+Each flag shows the original claim, the issue, the source conflict, and a one-click correction.

 HALLUCINATION DETECTED